-Per IRS Publication 17 Your Federal Income Tax For Individuals, on page 72:
+Per IRS Publication 17 Your Federal Income Tax For Individuals, page 72:

 Activity not for profit.
 You must include on your return income from an activity from which you don’t expect to make a profit.
 An example of this type of activity is a hobby or a farm you operate mostly for recreation and pleasure.
 Enter this income on Schedule 1 (Form 1040), line 8.
 Deductions for expenses related to the activity are limited.
 They can’t total more than the income you report and can be taken only if you itemize deductions on Schedule A (Form 1040).
 See Not-for-Profit Activities in chapter 1 of Pub.
 535 for information on whether an activity is considered carried on for a profit.

-Additionally, the IRS Hobby or Business?
-IRS Offers Tips to Decide website outlines the following information:
+Per IRS Hobby or Business?
+IRS Offers Tips to Decide webpage: